Josh Cullen (footballer): Loan to Charlton Athletic

 On 30 August 2018, Cullen joined Charlton Athletic on loan until the end of the 2018–19 season.
 He dislocated his shoulder on 6 November 2018 playing against Walsall, leaving the pitch in the 80th minute.
 He returned to the first team in January 2019 against Accrington Stanley.
 On 26 May 2019, Cullen played the full 90 minutes of the League One play-off final as Charlton won 2–1 to return to the Championship.
 Having spent the season on-loan, he returned to West Ham and played in several pre 2019–20 season friendlies.
 In August 2019, he returned to Charlton on-loan for the 2019–20 season.

 Anderlecht

 On 5 October 2020, Cullen joined Belgian First Division A side Anderlecht on a permanent deal until 30 June 2023, after fifteen years at West Ham.
 He sent an emotional farewell message to West Ham fans on 12 October 2020 thanking them for their support and citing Mark Noble as one of his heroes.
 Upon joining Anderlecht, Sporting director Peter Verbeken described Cullen as "a true team player known for his winning mentality."
 On 22 January 2021, Cullen captained Anderlecht for the first time in a 0–0 draw against Waasland-Beveren, in just his 13th appearance for the club.

 Burnley

 On 12 July 2022, Burnley signed Cullen on a three-year contract, for an undisclosed fee.
 He made his Burnley debut on 29 July 2022 in a 1–0 away win against Huddersfield Town.
 His debut performance was described by the BBC as "superb".
+Cullen captained the team for the first time on 25 February 2023 against Huddersfield Town.
+He scored his first goal for The Clarets on 30 December 2022 in Burnley's 0–1 win against Stoke City F.C. at bet365 Stadium.